|

 How To Make Olive Oil Zucchini Bread

-1. In a medium sized bowl, combine the shredded zucchini (keep the skin on but avoid the seeds) with the sugar, olive oil, sour cream, eggs, and vanilla.
-Mix well.
+Start by combining the shredded zucchini (keep the skin on but avoid the seeds) with the sugar, olive oil, sour cream, eggs, and vanilla in a medium bowl.
+I like using a silicone spatula here because it folds everything together smoothly without overworking the batter.

-2. In a second, smaller bowl, whisk the flour, salt, baking powder, baking soda, cinnamon and nutmeg together.
+In a separate bowl, whisk together the flour, salt, baking powder, baking soda, cinnamon, and nutmeg.
+A small hand whisk works beautifully for even mixing.

 How To Decorate the Top of The Zucchini Bread